OpenMRI/ocra/Applications/relax2/documents/README.md

 ## 2 Finding the first signal

-To excite spins with RF pulses the carrier freqeuncy of the RF pulse needs to match the LARMOR frequency of the specific OCRA Tabletop System.
+To excite spins with RF pulses the carrier frequency of the RF pulse needs to match the LARMOR frequency of the OCRA Tabletop System.

 ### 2.i Manual frequency search

 Insert a water sample (without a 3D printed sample).

-Click on Spectroscopy and select the Spin Echo sequence.
+In the main window click on Spectroscopy and select the Spin Echo sequence.

-Click on parameters.
+In the main window click on parameters.

 Enter the following parameters.